cartoon-raccoon/cogsy/README.md

 - This is normal behaviour.
 Cogsy uses a blocking API to query Discogs, which means the entire app is put on pause while the update process is running.
 Async behaviour is expected to be implemented in a future update.

-If there any other bugs, please raise an issue and I will do my best to respond and fix it.
+If there are any other bugs, please raise an issue and I will do my best to respond and fix it.

 ## Future Additions
 - OAuth2 integration, eliminating the need for a user token.
+- Adding a `price` command, allowing the user to set the price they paid for the album, and also a screen to display the increasing amount of money they spend on their music collection as a sparkview graph.
+The code to parse the command is already written, all that's left is to implement it.
 - Make the update function multithreaded, resulting in faster update times for users with larger collections.
-- An option to read user collection data from a CSV file (Discogs supports downloading collection data as a CSV file).
+- An option to read user collection data from a CSV file (Discogs supports downloading collection data as CSV).
 This would prove to be useful for users with larger collections.

 ## Credits
 [gyscos](https://github.com/gyscos) for the Cursive library that the user interface is built on.
 Thank you for this amazing crate, and for your assistance on Reddit.